JSAbrahams/mamba/doc/philosophy/2 inspirations.md

 Ruby      |  | Syntax sugar, postfix `if` operator.
 Philosophy that flexibility is not inherently a bad thing Swift     |  | Error handling mechanisms
-Go        |  | Error handling mechanisms, encouraging error handling on site MATLAB    |  | Concepts of flexibility
-SmallTalk |  | OOP concepts, emphasis on program state JavaScript|  | Interchangeability of variables and functions
+Go        |  | Error handling mechanisms, encouraging error handling on site MATLAB    |  | Concepts of flexibility, certain syntax SmallTalk |  | OOP concepts, emphasis on program state JavaScript|  | Interchangeability of variables and functions